thboutet/STAGE-M1/README.md

 conda activate micro

 # STEP 2 : USED THE TOOLS (EXAMPLE WITH E.CUNICULI)
-To use the tools correctly I need a fasta file of the complete genome of microsporidia (found on NCBI) I also need a data_training file generated via microannot (All these files are given in this github)
+To use the tools correctly we need a fasta file of the complete genome of microsporidia (found on NCBI) We also need a data_training file generated via Microannot (All these files are given in this github)

 ## INSTALL GLIMMER